day00090/group-03/GROUP_SUMMARY.md

 # Group Summary for Our Overview of MongoDB

-## Introduction
+## Overview and Goals
 __Group Members:__ Kyle Day, Biruk Mengistu, Noah Constable

-The purpose of this project is to provide an overview of MongoDB, a popular NoSQL database.
-This project will provide an in-depth look into MongoDB's architecture, features, and use cases.
+Our project was a presentation on the architecture, features, and operations of MongoDB.
+In doing so, we highlighted the quirks of MongoDB as a database-management platform, made comparisons to SQL as appropriate, and provided insight into how MongoDB functions before being interfaced with popular programming languages.

-## Outline of Responsibilities
+## Initial Responsibilities
+Each group member was tasked with a set of responsibilities.
+They were divided as follows:
+**Noah Constable:**

-1. Introduce MongoDB and its advantages over traditional relational databases.
+1. Introduce MongoDB and its advantages over traditional relational databases &#10003
 2. Explain the key features of MongoDB, including:<br>
    a.
 Document-oriented data model&#10003;<br>
    b.
 Dynamic schema&#10003;<br>
    c.
 Indexing&#10003;<br>
    d. and replication&#10003;
+**Biruk Mengistu:**
 3. Provide an overview of the MongoDB architecture&#10003;
 4. Discuss the use cases of MongoDB&#10003;
+**Kyle Day:**
-5. Demonstrate how to work with MongoDB, including creating databases, collections, and documents, and performing CRUD operations.<br>
+5. Demonstrate how to work with MongoDB via CRUD operations<br>
     a.
 Creating collections&#10003;<br>
     b.
 Creating databases&#10003;<br>
     c.
 Creating documents&#10003;<br>
     d.
 CRUD operations&#10003;
 6. Explore MongoDB's integration with other tools and frameworks&#10003;

-# Contributions
-**Shared contributions:** Everyone in the team will be involved in structuring the presentation, making sure everything is cohesive, and coming up with a good introduction and conclusion.
-<br><bR>
-**Noah Constable:** Will be working on the content of and presenting the introduction and key features of MongoDB

-**Biruk Mengistu:** Will be working on the content of and presenting the overview of the MongoDB architecture as well as the use cases of MongoDB

-**Kyle Day:** Will be working on demonstrating how to work with MongoDB and do a short overview of its integration with other tools
+We managed to fulfill all of the tasks assigned to us by the Friday of our presentation, allowing us to edit things down and relay our information at a comfortable pace.

+In addition, there were a few shared tasks.
+We worked together to ensure that our presentation was structured in a cohesive manner so as to provide comfortable transitions between the different topics we covered.
+We aimed to go from broad to specific in each of our sections.